Star-Spangled Banner Tartan—THE PAST

 Collectible Fine Art Print Offer

-• FRAMED: Museum-grade archival paper with oak-finish frame
+• FRAMED: Museum-grade archival paper in an oak-finished frame

-• UNFRAMED: Rolled and shipped in archival tubes
+• UNFRAMED: Rolled and shipped in protective archival tubes

-A meaningful keepsake or gift — a textile echo of America’s resilience.
+A meaningful keepsake or gift — a lasting homage to America’s enduring spirit.

 The Past — A Story Woven in Time